jaswanthlsvyj/Moon-Phase-Detection/README.md

 # Moon-Phase-Detection
-This project develops a CNN for automated moon phase detection, achieving over 90% accuracy.
-Using data augmentation, it enhances reliability and reduces manual observation, aiding precise scheduling in agriculture, fishing, and astronomy, and demonstrating significant advancements with broad applications.
+This project focuses on developing a Convolutional Neural Network (CNN) for automated moon phase detection from images, achieving over 85% accuracy.
+By leveraging data augmentation techniques, the model enhances generalization and reliability, reducing the need for manual observation.
+This scalable solution aids in the precise scheduling of activities in agriculture, fishing, and astronomy.
+The CNN model's high accuracy ensures dependable lunar phase identification, facilitating efficient planning and resource management.
+This work demonstrates a significant advancement in moon phase detection, with broad applications in various fields.